In the Beginning

 Extra, Extra!

-Temple Solel initiated the founding of the Interfaith Council of Greater Hollywood, the Broward Outreach Center for the homeless, and has been deeply involved in improving the Hollywood community.
+The temple helped establish the Interfaith Council of Greater Hollywood and the Broward Outreach Center for the homeless, and has remained actively engaged in strengthening and supporting the broader community.